12 Things I Think You Should See or Experience When You are in Taiwan

 After living in Taiwan for a while, I’ve put together this fun checklist for you!
 If you’re planning a trip, why not turn it into a scavenger hunt?
 It’s a unique way to experience Taiwan’s essence.
 This graphic captures the cultural and everyday highlights of Taiwan, so when you visit, see if you can spot them all!

-1. Tatung Rice Cooker: A Household Icon
+1. Tatung Rice Cooker (大同電鍋): A Household Icon

 You’ll find the iconic Tatung rice cooker in nearly every Taiwanese household.
-It’s not just for cooking rice—it can steam dumplings, soups, and so much more.
-Many Taiwanese students even take one when studying abroad!
-Don’t forget to snap a picture with one—it represents Taiwanese practicality and ingenuity.
+It’s not just for cooking rice—you can steam dumplings, make soups, cook hot pot, and even stir-fry with it.
+Many Taiwanese students even take one with them when they study abroad (and yes, that includes me!).

 2. Blue-and-White Slippers: A Humble Symbol

-3. Tricolour Bag: Practical and Cultural
+3. Tricolour Bag 茄芷袋: Practical and Cultural

 The colourful striped Tricolour bag is a market essential in Taiwan, perfect for carrying all your market finds.
 Strong and spacious, it’s a symbol of everyday practicality.
-You’ll find them in markets and stalls everywhere—grab one and take it for a spin!
+You’ll find them in markets and stalls everywhere grab one and take it for a spin!

 If you want to see a real one, you can visit “Gao Jian Bucket Shop.”
+It’s very famous among tourists.

 4. Tao Fishing Boat: Indigenous Wisdom